FIXED INCOME INVESTMENTS - 2021/2

 The assessment strategy is designed to provide students with the opportunity to demonstrate

 - Knowledge of the role of fixed income investment analysis and portfolio management strategies and how to apply the appropriate methods of analysis in order to critically evaluate the financial opportunities offered by fixed income investments.

 Thus, the summative assessment for this module consists of:

-Bloomberg Market Concepts (BMC) e-learning course modules: Fixed Income and Currencies) will be available to complete on Bloomberg terminal by end of week 4.
+- Bloomberg Market Concepts (BMC) e-learning course modules (Fixed Income and Currencies) will be available to complete on Bloomberg terminal by end of week 4.